GillHapp/BakerySwap_bnb/README.md

 ## 🌐 Overview

 **AquaDex** is a fully decentralized exchange protocol that utilizes an **Automated Market Maker (AMM)** to allow token swaps and liquidity provision.
-It is designed for users to interact with **BNB** (the native token) and **DBNB** (a derivative token) on the **Crossifi Testnet** blockchain.
+It is designed for users to interact with **BNB** (the native token) and **DBNB** (a derivative token) on the **Binance Smart Chain (BSC)**.
 AquaDex enables users to add liquidity to a pool, swap tokens, and remove liquidity—all in a trustless, permissionless, and secure environment.

 By providing liquidity to the **BNB/DBNB** pool, users contribute to the overall health of the decentralized exchange while earning rewards.
-AquaDex offers a fast, efficient, and cost-effective way for users to engage with DeFi applications on the Crossifi Testnet.
+AquaDex offers a fast, efficient, and cost-effective way for users to engage with DeFi applications on the Binance Smart Chain.

 ### Core Features:
 - **Add Liquidity**: Users can add liquidity to the pool by depositing **BNB** and **DBNB** tokens in equal amounts.
 Liquidity providers receive LP tokens as proof of their contribution.
 - **Remove Liquidity**: Users can withdraw their liquidity and receive back a proportional share of **BNB** and **DBNB** tokens.
 - **Token Swap**: Users can perform token swaps between **BNB** and **DBNB** tokens at market prices set by the liquidity pool.
-- **Crossifi Testnet Compatibility**: AquaDex is deployed on the **Crossifi Testnet**, enabling users to interact with the platform without spending real funds.
+- **Binance Smart Chain Compatibility**: AquaDex is deployed on the **Binance Smart Chain**, enabling users to interact with the platform using the native blockchain without incurring high fees.

 ---